 The referee can give several sanctions (punishments) for illegal play.
 These are free throws, free shots, penalty shots, and a range of 'cards':

 A Penalty shot is given for fouls preventing a near certain goal.

-In a penalty shot, all players from both teams must go behind half way (note that there is no goalkeeper).
+In a penalty shot, all players from both teams must go behind half way apart from the goalkeeper.
 One attacking player remains with the ball and is given five seconds to shoot.

 Sometimes there is need for play to be started when we don't know whose ball it should be.
 This is done by a referee's ball.

 One player from each team lines up at the side of the pool facing the referee.
 The ball is thrown between them, and play begins.